Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 This backpacking guitar is specifically designed to withstand the rough and tumble of outdoor life.
 Plus, as it’s a Martin you can be assured of getting a high-quality instrument.
 There’s also an additional nylon string version if you’d prefer.

-It is made with all-solid, sustainable tonewoods including a tried and tested solid Sitka spruce top for superior tone.
+It is made with all-solid, sustainable tonewoods, including a tried and tested solid Sitka spruce top for superior tone.
 A mahogany neck is paired with a Richlite fingerboard.
 A slight downside is that it only features 15 frets, which might put some players off.
-Think about whether or not you need those extra frets!
 There is also no truss rod on this model for neck adjustments.

-The left handed Martin Backpacker acoustic comes complete with a quality, padded gigbag and Martin branded woven strap.
-Its overall length is 33 inches and it is the lightest guitar here, at just 2.5 lbs.
+The left handed Martin Backpacker acoustic comes complete with a quality, padded gigbag and Martin-branded woven strap.
+Its overall length is 33 inches (84cm), and it is the lightest guitar here, at just 2.5 lbs (1.13kg).

 See the Martin Backpacker in action in the excellent demo video below.